sannnir/Project-My-own-Salt-state/README.md

 Then I will create the VMs by giving a command `vagrant init Vagrantfile`.

 ###### Note: on Windows notepad will create a Vagrantfile as Vagrantfile.txt format.
 Make sure the name is just `Vagrantfile` without the .txt.
-This mistake happened to me and I had to change the make manully after I created this file.
+This mistake happened to me and I had to change the name manully after I created this file.

         vagrant init Vagrantfile